geut/caracara/README.md

 });
 ```

-That are the important bits of the swarm creation.
+These are the important bits of the swarm creation.
 Now, let's see how we use this inside our app.

 ```javascript
   async componentDidUpdate(prevProps, prevState) {